Daghall/sirtet/README.md

 |  L  | ➡    |  Right    |

-# TODO / Roadmap
+# TODO / Roadmap / Ideas

 - Dynamic size of `<canvas>`
 - Scoring
-  - Clearing the board (adds four new lines at the bottom)
   - More score for more time left on current shape?
 - Stats
   - Penalties
-  - Level
-  - Time?
 - Death improvements:
   - Result screen
-- Timer for auto-punch
-  - Increase speed of timer when punching red brick?
 - Add new bricks from the bottom at regular intervals
   - Timer?
   - Per X punch shapes?